alpaka-group/alpaka/CONTRIBUTING.md

 ## Formatting

-Please format your code before before opening pull requests using clang-format 16 and the .clang-format file placed in the repository root.
+Please format your code before opening pull requests using clang-format 16 and the .clang-format file placed in the repository root.
 If you were using `pre-commit` during your changes, this has happened automatically already.
 If not, find further instructions below.